perfsonar/website/README.md

 Items for the news feed should be added to the `_posts` directory.
 Use one of the existing posts as a template.

+Note that if the date for a news item is in the future, the site must be rebuilt on or after the day the it should appear.
+The easiest thing to do is to push the change on the day it should appear.

 ### Releases